brookepoulton/beaumont-inventory-system/README.md

 ## Database Connection

 - `connect.php` connects to the MySQL database.

+### Creating a Test Admin User

+1. Open `create_admin.php`
+2. Edit the file to set a username and password for the admin account.
+3. Running the file will insert the admin account into your local database.
+4. After creation, you can delete or rename `create_admin.php` for security.

 ## Notes